openblockchains/awesome-blockchains/README.md

 - [**Awesome Blockchain**](https://github.com/igorbarinov/awesome-blockchain) by Igor Barinov et al -- a curated list of the bitcoin blockchain services
 - [**Awesome Blockchain**](https://github.com/imbaniac/awesome-blockchain) by Tim Reznich et al -- a curated list of blockchain services and exchanges
 - [**Awesome Blockchain**](https://github.com/istinspring/awesome-blockchain) by `istinspring` et al -- a curated list of awesome projects and services based on blockchain technology
-- [**Awesome Coins**](https://github.com/kennethreitz/awesome-coins) by Kenneth Reitz et al -- a guide to cryto-currencies and their algos
+- [**Awesome Coins**](https://github.com/kennethreitz/awesome-coins) by Kenneth Reitz et al -- a guide to crypto-currencies and their algos
 - [**Awesome CryptoKitties (and CryptoCopycats)**](https://github.com/openblockchains/awesome-cryptokitties) by Gerald Bauer et al -- a curated list about the awesome crypto kitties and copycats
 - [**Awesome Git**](https://github.com/dictcp/awesome-git) by Dick Tang et al -- a curated list of amazingly awesome Git tools, resources and shiny things
 - [**Awesome**](https://github.com/sindresorhus/awesome) by Sindre Sorhus et al -- a curated list of awesome lists